-The presiding officer ruled that because the motion had failed on a previous legislative day resulting in a change in the parliamentary situation, a renewed motion to adopt Senate Amendments to House Bill 1223 was in order.
-16
+The presiding officer ruled that because the motion had failed on a previous legislative day resulting in a change in the parliamentary situation, a renewed motion to adopt Senate Amendments to House Bill 1223 was in order.17 arising between provisions of the House Rules and Mason's Manual.
+When in conflict, adopted House Rules take precedence over Mason's Manual.
+Also,